haitao-sjsu/CMPE257-Group3-ZFS/Readme.md

 ## What on earth every file and directory do
 ### Code - Classification
-`classification_with_llm.py`: This file do the classification with LLM.
+`classification_with_llm.py`: This file does the classification with LLM.
 Basically we do the prompt engineering to get the classification response.
 There are two functions in the file - `classification_with_llm()` and `predict_with_llm()`, that first one did the classifcation with one post, and second did the classification with a list of posts.
 There is another function `train_with_llm()` which tries to train the LLM to get a better result.
-But the result is not good according to the test file result.
+But the result is not good according to the testing result.

 `classification_without_llm.py`: This file try to do the classfication using some conventional technique.
 You could refer to the link below for detail.
 What it did is:
 a.
 Data preprocessing.
 Convert the text of post into a list of words.